Mihai Ionescu: Club career

 He played two matches for Petrolul in the first round of the 1966–67 European Cup against Liverpool which included a 3–1 victory, but they did not manage to qualify to the next round.
 Ionescu also achieved individual recognition, being named the best goalkeeper from Romania by the Sportul newspaper in 1965 and 1966.
-He made his last Divizia A appearance, playing for Petrolul on 20 June 1973 in a 2–1 away loss to ASA Târgu Mureș, having a total of 256 matches played in the competition, also totaling nine matches in European competitions (including six in the Inter-Cities Fairs Cup).
+He made his last Divizia A appearance, playing for Petrolul on 20 June 1973 in a 2–1 away loss to ASA Târgu Mureș, totaling 256 matches in the competition and nine games in European competitions (including six in the Inter-Cities Fairs Cup).

 International career

 Ionescu played 13 games for Romania, making his debut on 19 September 1965 under coach Ilie Oană in a 3–1 away loss to Czechoslovakia in the 1966 World Cup qualifiers.
 His second game was in the same qualifiers, keeping a clean sheet in a 2–0 home victory against Portugal.
 He played four games in the Euro 1968 qualifiers, including his last appearance on 24 May 1967 in a 7–1 away loss to Switzerland.